Battle of Mu'tah

 Mu'tah served as the gateway for Islam's entry into the lands of Greater Syria, Iraq, and beyond, even though, in Islamic history, the term "Ghazwa" is typically used for wars in which the Prophet Muhammad personally participated.
 Otherwise, they are considered battles, raids, or missions.
 This article sheds light on the events of the Battle of Mu'tah and provides additional details.

-Causes of the Battle of Mu'tah
+Reasons of the Battle of Mu'tah

 The Prophet Muhammad - peace be upon him - employed various methods to spread Islam and convey it to people worldwide.
 One of these methods was sending letters to kings, rulers, emperors, and potentates across different regions, inviting them to believe in the one God and reject their disbelief.
 The Prophet selected the distinguished companion Harith ibn Umair al-Azdi to deliver this invitation to the great Roman Caesar.